 Calvary Global Network

-I want to share our story of how our church fellowship first began on January 6, 2011, so you can better understand our philosophy on doing church, and how we became aligned with the Calvary Chapel movement.
+I want to share our story of how our church fellowship first began on January 6, 2011 so you can better understand our philosophy on doing church.

 While I was working at Providence Hospital as a hospital chaplain, I was taken back by a high number of patients who could express and articulate their personal belief in Jesus Christ and convictions in biblical doctrines, yet who also had no involvement and fellowship in any church congregation.